LbNA Home Letterbox Map Member Services Letterbox Search Help Print View Login

 Version 2.0: this is the second location for this box.

-This letterbox is in Tucson Mountain Park a little bit west of Tucson.
+This letterbox is on the lower slopes of Brown Mountain a little bit west of Tucson.
 From I-10, take exit 257.
 Drive west on Speedway Blvd. (which changes its name to Gates Pass Rd.) for about 9.4 miles.
 Turn right on Kinney Rd. and go about 0.6 miles.
 Turn left on McCain Loop Rd. and go about 0.3 miles to a parking area (M8) on the right.
 This is the trailhead for the Brown Mountain Trail.

 Walk northwest on the Brown Mountain Trail.
 At the signed trail junction, go left (straight).
 You will go down and out of a large wash.
 You will soon come to another signed trail junction.
 Go left (straight).
 From this junction go about 88 steps up the trail to a tall Saguaro Cactus on the left side of the trail.
 It has one arm on its south side and there is a large cluster of Prickly Pear Cactus between the trail and the Saguaro.
 From the back side of the Saguaro, go at about 222 degrees (from mag. north) for about 44 steps to a moderate-size Ironwood Tree.
 The box is under the west side of the tree under a large flat rock covered with some twigs and plant debris.
 Be alert for snakes.